 Local building codes and zoning restrictions may also have limitations on where your pergola is located on your property.
 Whether you are looking to have a freestanding or attached pergola, an experienced pergola builder in your area can help you navigate these limitations.

-Pergola designs can include many materials—wood, vinyl, fabric, glass, and more.
+Pergola designs can incorporate many materials—wood, vinyl, fabric, glass, and more.
 Since your pergola is an outdoor room, it’s good to keep your seasonal weather in mind when choosing materials for your outdoor living space.

 Covered Pergola Ideas